1x-technologies/halodi-robot-models/eve_r3_description/Readme.md

 This set of instructions is Optional, it is here to describe what the Easy Mode script is doing.

-## Description

-The Eve model is built from input files in the ```urdf.in``` folder.

-Models use Xinclude (https://www.w3.org/TR/xinclude/) to include submodels.
-We are currently using Xinclude instead of xacro because it'll run on every Linux system (even without ROS) and ROS2 does not include xacro yet.

-## Building models

-CMake is used to generate the final urdf and sdf versions of the models.
-These are generated in the source directory and should be published to git to allow easy use of the models.

 ### OS requirements